-As a member of Los Angeles Mayor Eric Garcetti's team, I serve as Senior Program Manager on the Great Streets Initiative, which seeks to create vibrant community places along Los Angeles' commercial corridors.
+I previously served in Los Angeles Mayor Eric Garcetti's administration as Senior Program Manager on the Great Streets Initiative, which seeks to create vibrant community places along Los Angeles's commercial corridors.

-As a resident of Santa Monica, Carter has served as an appointed member of the Santa Monica Planning and Housing Commissions.
+As a resident of Santa Monica, I serve on the board of directors of the Santa Monica Pier Corporation, and have previously served as an appointed member of the Santa Monica Planning and Housing Commissions.

 I earned my Master of Urban and Regional Planning degree at the UCLA Luskin School of Public Affairs.
 I was recruited to UCLA with an Institute for Transportation Studies Fellowship, a Martin Wachs Scholarship and a David and Marianna Fisher Fellowship.